There’s a collective awakening occurring right now.

 With it, more brands are leaning towards more conscious marketing.

-If you’re a marketer, business owner, journalist, or content creator, you no longer have the option to practice diversity, inclusion and bringing a higher purpose to your marketing.
+If you’re a marketer, business owner, journalist, or content creator, you no longer have the option to practice diversity and inclusion – shake off the status quo and bring a higher purpose to your language and marketing.

 In the Carolyn Tate’s book Conscious Marketing, she states: